What Is Cloudflare And Should You Use It?

 Over 60,000 websites use Cloudflare for the following services:

-Content Delivery — Cloudflare acts as a CDN by creating cached versions of static content from their customers’ websites which spread across a network of servers.
+- Content Delivery — Cloudflare acts as a CDN by creating cached versions of static content from their customers’ websites which spread across a network of servers.
 This cached content is delivered to visitors depending on their location to ensure the best page load speeds, lower bandwidth usage, and lower CPU usage.

-Domain Name Service — Another service Cloudflare provides is the handling of domain name service (DNS) requests for customers using an anycast network.
+- Domain Name Service — Another service Cloudflare provides is the handling of domain name service (DNS) requests for customers using an anycast network.
 Cloudflare has one of the fastest response times on the market.

 A few companies you might recognize that take full advantage of Cloudflare’s powerful services include Yelp, Stack Overflow, DigitalOcean, Medium, and there's plenty more.

-Another added bonus of using Cloudflare is their image optimization.
-Their technology can reduce file sizes by an average of 35% and even optimize image display for mobile devices.
+Another added bonus of using Cloudflare is its image optimization.
+Its technology can reduce file sizes by an average of 35% and even optimize image display for mobile devices.

 While Cloudflare is known for its approachable and user-friendly features, it also leaves plenty of breathing room for the more technically-inclined by offering support for HTTP/2, SPDY, IPv6, page rules for traffic, dedicated SSL certificates, a REST API and plenty more.

 There are plenty of notable CDNs available today on the market, but Cloudflare is one of the most popular.
-They have an excellent variety of services to both optimize and protect any website, and it’s easy to use.
+It aims to ensure your site availability, security, and performance.